-Two Acts, Book Musical, Rated PG
+2 Acts, Book Musical, Rated PG-13

-Original Off-Broadway Version
+Original Off-Broadway Version (1995)

 An intimate look at the complexities of familial relationships in a changing America.

 A truly original musical honoring brothers and sisters and parents and children, set against the background of a changing America between 1950 and 1990, John & Jen is a gem of a show brimming with intelligence, wit and beautiful melodies.

 With a cast of only two people, John & Jen is a tour-de-force for two actors who take them from childhood, through adolescence and beyond.
 A chamber musical, beautifully scored for piano, cello and percussion, John & Jen is a musical about connections, commitments and the healing of the human heart.

 Visit the John & Jen page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Written in only fourteen months, Annie‘s journey to Broadway took four and a half years, and went on to play 2,377 performances on Broadway in its original run, picking up seven Tony® Awards in the process.